 You can find this blend in a variety of serving options, including tea bags, sachets, and loose leaf—the latter being the most cost-effective per serving.

 This organic, caffeine-free blend gets glowing reviews for its flavor.
 Steep for five minutes and you’ll get a tea that tastes clean and earthy, and never bitter.

-White tea is the least processed type of tea, known for its delicate taste and high antioxidant count.
+White tea is the least processed type of tea, known for its delicate taste.
 One of the most highly praised white teas on the market comes from Tealyra.
-Their Bai Hao Yin Zhen Silver Needle blend is a loose leaf tea that combines notes of sweet apricot with a slightly earthy fragrance.
+Its Bai Hao Yin Zhen Silver Needle blend is a loose leaf tea that combines notes of sweet apricot with a slightly earthy fragrance.
 If you're looking for bold flavors, this might not be your tea, but white tea lovers will find it delicious.

 Size options vary depending on the site you buy from, but Amazon offers the item in bags of 2, 4, and 8 ounces.

-There is a multitude of reasons to buy loose leaf tea rather than tea bags.
+There is a multitude of reasons to buy loose-leaf tea rather than tea bags.
 Loose leaf is generally fresher, crafted from finer ingredients, and can be more cost-effective when purchased in bulk.
-Brewing loose leaf tea also produces less waste than using tea bags for every new cup.

 Harney & Sons' Paris blend is a one-of-a-kind tea that combines black and oolong teas for a beverage that smells like Earl Grey but tastes wondrously unique.
 In addition to the oolong and black tea flavors, notes include Bergamot, vanilla, and caramel.